Military career of George Washington: Boston

-Washington assumed command of the colonial forces outside Boston on July 2, 1775 (coincidentally making July 4 his second full day as commander-in-chief), during the ongoing siege of Boston.
+Washington assumed command of the colonial forces outside Boston on July 2, 1775, during the ongoing siege of Boston.
 His first steps were to establish procedures and to fashion what had begun as militia regiments into an effective fighting force.

 When inventory returns exposed a dangerous shortage of gunpowder, Washington asked for new sources.
-British arsenals were raided (including some in the West Indies) and some manufacturing was attempted; a barely adequate supply (about 2.5 million pounds) was obtained by the end of 1776, mostly from France.
+British arsenals were raided and some manufacturing was attempted.
+A barely adequate supply of about 2.5 million pounds was obtained by the end of 1776, mostly from France.
 In search of heavy weapons, he sent Henry Knox on an expedition to Fort Ticonderoga to retrieve cannons that had been captured there.
 He resisted repeated calls from Congress to launch attacks against the British in Boston, calling war councils that supported the decisions against such action.
 Before the Continental Navy was established in November 1775 he, without Congressional authorization, began arming a "secret navy" to prey on poorly protected British transports and supply ships.
 When Congress authorized an invasion of Quebec, Washington authorized Benedict Arnold to lead a force from Cambridge to Quebec City through the wilderness of present-day Maine.

 As the siege dragged on, the matter of expiring enlistments became a matter of serious concern.
 Washington tried to convince Congress that enlistments longer than one year were necessary to build an effective fighting force, but he was rebuffed in this effort.
 The 1776 establishment of the Continental Army only had enlistment terms of one year, a matter that would again be a problem in late 1776.

 Washington finally forced the British to withdraw from Boston by putting Henry Knox's artillery on Dorchester Heights overlooking the city, and preparing in detail to attack the city from Cambridge if the British tried to assault the position.
 The British evacuated Boston and sailed away, although Washington did not know they were headed for Halifax, Nova Scotia.
-Believing they were headed for New York City (which was indeed Major General William Howe's eventual destination), Washington rushed most of the army there.
+Believing they were headed for New York City, which was Major General William Howe's eventual destination, Washington rushed most of the army there.